Beyond Pairwise Interactions: Equivariant Hypergraph Diffusion for Crystal Structure Prediction: Experiments

 {\bf Baseline.} This study distinguishes itself from previous research by focusing on a comparison of two main methodologies.
 The first methodology follows a sequential predict-and-optimize strategy.
 In this approach, a model is initially trained to predict material properties, and then optimization algorithms are employed to determine the most favorable structures.
 We adapt the approach described by \citet{cheng2022crystal}, using MEGNet \cite{chen2019graph} to predict formation energies.
 To convert these predictions into optimal structures, we apply three optimization techniques: random search (RS), Bayesian optimization (BO), and particle swarm optimization (PSO), each of which is run for 5,000 iterations to thoroughly explore the solution space.
 The second methodology utilizes generative models.
 Building on the enhancements proposed by \citet{xie2018crystal}, we leverage the cG-SchNet framework \cite{gebauer2022inverse}, which incorporates SchNet \cite{schutt2018schnet} as its fundamental model, along with a ground-truth lattice initialization to capture periodic information, resulting in the P-cG-SchNet model.
 We also explore conditional diffusion-based generative models such as CDVAE \cite{xie2021crystal}, EquiCSP \cite{lin2024equicsp} and DiffCSP \cite{jiao2024crystal}.

 {\bf Evaluation Metrics.} We evaluate the performance of different methods by reporting the Match Rate (\emph{MR}) and Root Mean Square Error (\emph{RMSE}), as shown in \Cref{table:results}.
 Following established protocols \cite{xie2021crystal, jiao2024crystal}, the assessment involves comparing predicted candidates with ground truth structures.
 Specifically, for each structure in the test set, we generate $k$ samples of the same chemical composition and determine a match if at least one sample aligns with the ground-truth structure.
-This matching is carried out using the StructureMatcher class from pymatgen \cite{ong2013python}, with the thresholds set at $\text{stol} = 0.5$, $\text{angle}_{\text{tol}} = 10$, and $\text{ltol} = 0.3$.
+This matching is carried out using the StructureMatcher class from pymatgen \cite{ong2013python}, with the thresholds set at $\text{stol} = 0.5$, $\text{angle}_{\text{tol}} = 10$, and $\text{ltol} = 0.3$\footnote{These tolerance parameters control the strictness of structural matching in StructureMatcher: \text{stol} (site tolerance) defines the maximum permissible distance between atomic positions after optimal alignment, \text{angletol} (angle tolerance) sets the maximum angular deviation between lattice vectors, and \text{ltol} (length tolerance) specifies the maximum relative difference in lattice parameter magnitudes.
+Structures are considered matched only if all three criteria are simultaneously satisfied.}.
 The \emph{MR} is defined as the ratio of successfully matched structures to the total number of structures in the test set.
 The \emph{RMSE} is calculated between the ground-truth structure and the best-matching candidate, normalized by $\sqrt{\frac{V}{n}}$, where $V$ denotes the lattice volume, and averaged across all matched structures.
 For optimization methods, we select the 20 lowest-energy structures from the 5,000 generated during testing as the candidates.
 In contrast, for generative baselines and our EH-Diff approach, we evaluate performance using $k = 1$.

-{\bf Hypergraphs as Crystals} To describe a crystal structure as a hypergraph, we can model the crystal as a hypergraph where each node represents an atom or a unit cell, and each hyperedge represents a bond or a cluster of atoms that interact with each other\footnote{In graph domain, it can be abstract as clique or star.} which captures the complex interactions and relationships within the crystal structure, which may involve multiple atoms or unit cells interacting simultaneously.
-In addition, we present a few examples from each data set in \Cref{fig:demo}. \begin{enumerate}[label=(\arabic*)] \item The nodes represent atoms or unit cells in the crystal. \item Hyperedges represent interacting sets of atoms or unit cells, including chemical bonds, van der Waals forces, hydrogen bonds, and others. \item Hyperedges are assigned weights, and stronger interactions (e.g. covalent bonds) have higher weights than weaker ones (e.g. van der Waals). \end{enumerate}